How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Install PowerShell Repository Prerequisites

-Ubuntu desktop installs usually already have most of these tools, but server, cloud, and minimal images often do not.
-Install the small prerequisite set first so APT can trust the Microsoft repository and detect the correct Ubuntu release automatically.
+Ubuntu desktop installs often already have most of these tools, but server, cloud, and minimal images may not.
+Install the prerequisite set so APT can trust Microsoft’s HTTPS endpoint and detect the correct Ubuntu release automatically.

 sudo apt install ca-certificates curl gpg lsb-release -y